Germany: COVID incidence rate jumps to over 200 for first time | DW | 08.11.2021

 For the first time in the coronavirus pandemic, Germany's seven-day incidence rate rose to over 200.
 A wave of new infections is prompting calls for stricter curbs and the resumption of free COVID tests.

-Germany logged a record incidence rate of 201.1 on Monday, according to the latest data released by the Robert Koch Institute of infectious diseases (RKI).
+Germany logged a record incidence rate of over 200 on Monday, according to the latest data released by the Robert Koch Institute of infectious diseases (RKI).

 The seven-day incidence rate, which indicates the number of new COVID-19 infections per 100,000 people, is now the highest it's been since the start of the coronavirus pandemic.